prometheusresearch/baseline-codebase/src/rex.core/README.rst

 Overview
 ========

-This package provides core components of the Rex platform:
+This package provides the foundation of the RexDB platform:

 * initialization;
 * extension mechanism;